PySimpleGUI/PySimpleGUI/.github/ISSUE_TEMPLATE/issue-form---must-fill-in-this-form-with-every-new-issue-submitted.md

 - [ ] For non tkinter - Looked at readme for your specific port if not PySimpleGUI (Qt, WX, Remi)
 - [ ] Run your program outside of your debugger (from a command line)
 - [ ] Searched through Issues (open and closed) to see if already reported Issues.PySimpleGUI.com
-- [ ] Have upgraded to the latest release of PySimpleGUI on PyPI (lastest official version)
+- [ ] Upgraded to the latest release of PySimpleGUI on PyPI (Version 6)
-- [ ] Tried running the Development Build.
-Your problem may have already been fixed but not released.
-Check Home Window for release notes and upgrading capability
-- [ ] For licensing questions please email license@PySimpleGUI.com

 #### Detailed Description